cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ## Update DHCP Settings

 Setup the `DHCP Server` to announce the server as the `DNS Server`.
-Remember that at `lan` network, every DNS server used for any client will be redirected to the local **Unbound server**.
+Remember that at `br0` network, every DNS server used for any client will be redirected to the local **Unbound server**.

 **Leave the rest of the configuration as it is.**